 Ovintiv (OVV) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the energy company had lost 15.97% in the past month.
-In that same time, the Oils-Energy sector lost 0.1%, while the S&P 500 gained 0.39%.
+Heading into today, shares of the energy company had lost 16.02% over the past month, lagging the Oils-Energy sector's loss of 2.1% and the S&P 500's gain of 0.87% in that time.

-Ovintiv will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Ovintiv as it approaches its next earnings release.
 In that report, analysts expect Ovintiv to post earnings of $1.83 per share.
 This would mark year-over-year growth of 161.43%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.19 billion, up 43.38% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.60 per share and revenue of $7.67 billion.
-These totals would mark changes of +1500% and +26.01%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.60 per share and revenue of $7.33 billion, which would represent changes of +1500% and +20.48%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Ovintiv.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Ovintiv should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.01% higher.
-Ovintiv is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 3.01% higher.
+Ovintiv currently has a Zacks Rank of #3 (Hold).

-Investors should also note Ovintiv's current valuation metrics, including its Forward P/E ratio of 5.79.
-For comparison, its industry has an average Forward P/E of 5.79, which means Ovintiv is trading at a no noticeable deviation to the group.
+Digging into valuation, Ovintiv currently has a Forward P/E ratio of 5.79.
+Its industry sports an average Forward P/E of 5.79, so we one might conclude that Ovintiv is trading at a no noticeable deviation comparatively.

 Infrastructure Stock Boom to Sweep America